 There are also restrictions as to when money can be removed, this is to encourage people to use their pension funds later in life.
 For most people this will mean they will be able to access their plan from age 55.
 Usually 25% of the fund can be taken as a tax free lump sum, income is generally taxed at usual income tax rates.

 After the age of 55 you can receive income in different ways.
 This could be via:

 - Using the entire fund to purchase an “annuity” which is a product which will pay you a guaranteed income for the rest of your life

 - Using part of the fund to purchase an annuity and leave the rest invested

 - Take regular income from your pension plan, keeping the pension invested to provide this income

 - Take periodic lump sums from your pension

 - Cash in your entire pension fund in one go

 - A mixture of all the above!

 Having a pension gives great flexibility.
 As your pension advisors, we can work in partnership with you through our ongoing advice service, not only to keep the pension plan on track whilst you are saving for your retirement, but also to manage and advise on your income during retirement.
-If you’re looking for pension advice in Cheshire or pension advice in Shropshire, please get in touch today.Contact Us
+If you’re looking for pension advice, get in touch with our team today.Contact Us